roomthily/museum-by-color/README.md

 - tired
 - caffeinated
 - focused
+- relieved
 - relaxed
 - tense
+- intrigued
+- content
+- satisfied
+- melancholy
+- hurt
+- overwhelmed
+- delighted

 It will randomly select one of the first 50 (max) objects so you may see duplicates.
 And, unless you remix, you're stuck with my mood->color notions ¯\\_(ツ)_/¯.
+No matter how you go, can guarantee you'll see some new art and make your day better.